-How to Care for Your Fish Bowl: Basics for Beginners: Fish are kept in small, closed habitats.
-Many hobbyists would consider a bowl a cheaper alternative to a glass aquarium.
-Indeed, these fish are not always healthy or allow a suitable habitat, especially tropical fish.
 Let’s find out why they don’t provide an appropriate environment for fishing in your home.
-For more details, keep reading this post where we’ll talk about fish that live in unfiltered tanks.
+For more details on how to care for your fish bowl, keep reading this post where we’ll talk about fish that live in unfiltered tanks.

-Keep fish in a bowl – What you need to know.
+How to care for your fish bowl – What you need to know.

 Fishbowls restrict oxygen levels.